HVAC Inspection Checklist: 9 Lists For Quality, Efficient Inspections (+ Free Download)

 5. Electric furnace inspection

-- Check that blower fan is clean, undamaged, and operating properly
+- Check that the blower fan is clean, undamaged, and operating properly

 - Measure blower motor amp draw